hthuwal/iitd-placements-experience/Cohesity/Readme.md

 - Choosing C++ to do the easy questions.
     + Needed to sort a list of pairs.
 Based on both pair.first and pair.second
     + Didn't know how to do that in python.
-Therefore choose C++.
+Therefore chose C++.

 - C++'s syntax , annoying Hackerearth Platfrom => Couldn't debug the code even after ~40 minutes.